pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

-farewell address][eisenhower], Dwight D. Eisenhower warned of the '<q cite="https://en.wikipedia.org/wiki/Eisenhower%27s_farewell_address">prospect of domination of the nation's scholars by Federal employment, project allocation, and the power of money<q>.'
+farewell address][eisenhower], Dwight D. Eisenhower warned of the '<q cite="https://en.wikipedia.org/wiki/Eisenhower%27s_farewell_address">prospect of domination of the nation's scholars by Federal employment, project allocation, and the power of money</q>.'
 When the prevailing culture is *publish or perish*, the temptation is great to cater to the fashionable, rather than to follow dreams to explore uncharted territories.
 The chance of discovering spectacular vistas have to be balanced with the risk of not winning that grant.